TheScienceElf/Blocks-TI-84/readme.md

 - WORLDA
 - WORLDA00 - WORLDA15

-If you want to transfer a world onto or off of your calculator, make sure you all of these files.
+If you want to transfer a world onto or off of your calculator, make sure you share all of these files.

 ---